 Krating Lai Beach

-Unless you are staying at Cholchan Resort or Bella Villa Cabana you will most likely never hear any mention of Krating Lai Beach.
-It’s not a good beach for bathing but it is a great place to dine and take in the sunset and capture some of the best sunset pictures in Pattaya.
-The beach is still largely unspoiled, but also boasts a wide traffic free footpath and exercise areas.
-At the northern end of the beach there is also a rather unusual and very photogenic temple on a pier.
+Unless you are staying at Cholchan Resort or Bella Villa Cabana, you will most likely never hear any mention of Krating Lai Beach.
+It’s not a good beach for bathing, but it is a great place to dine and take in the sunset and capture some of the best sunset pictures in Pattaya.
+The beach is still largely unspoiled but also boasts a wide traffic-free footpath and exercise areas.
+At the beach’s northern end, there is also a rather unusual and very photogenic temple on a pier.

 Read more about Pattaya Krating Lai Beach.